leipert/jetbrains-cask-bot/README.md

 Pre-requisites:

--   node, yarn, git, brew, brew-casl
+-   node, yarn, git, brew, brew-cask
 -   add a remote named "jcb" with your fork
 -   copy `cp env.example.sh env.sh` and fill the file in